2024 Forum on Digital Innovation

 - professional development applications and uses, including faculty development toward the integration of ePortfolios into instruction and assessment practices at various levels;

-- assisting students with career development as well as examining how employers and institutions are using ePortfolios in their hiring and professional development practices; and
+- assisting students with career development as well as examining how employers and institutions are using ePortfolios in their hiring and professional development practices; and,

 International Journal of ePortfolio

-AAC&U’s International Journal of ePortfolio (IJeP)—a double-blind, peer-reviewed, open-access journal freely available online—will publish a special issue in Spring 2024 featuring articles on ePortfolios as well as articles that highlight the intersection of ePortfolios and other innovative practices.
-Please note that those accepted to present a session in the ePortfolio track of AAC&U’s Forum on Digital Innovation will be invited to submit a 3,000–7,000-word manuscript on the information/research being presented; however, submission to IJeP does not guarantee publication, as the journal’s peer review process will determine manuscript acceptance.
-Note, too, that the manuscript must be submitted in advance of the Forum and that the deadline for submission for consideration in IJeP’s special issue is December 1, 2023.
+AAC&U’s International Journal of ePortfolio (IJeP)—a double-blind, peer-reviewed, open-access journal freely available online—will publish a special issue in Spring 2025 featuring articles on ePortfolios as well as articles that highlight the intersection of ePortfolios and open learning or artificial intelligence.
+Please note that those accepted to present a session in the 2025 Forum on Digital Innovation will be invited to write a 3,000-7,000 manuscript on the information/research being presented; however, submission to IJeP does not guarantee publication, as the journal’s peer review process will determine manuscript acceptance.

-Submissions to IJeP are welcome from all interested individuals, regardless of participation in the forum.
+Submissions to IJeP are welcome from all interested individuals, regardless of participation in the Forum.